benjimouse/r20/The Wyrd/Session 3.md

 - Ouside it's starting to get proper dodgey
 - Decide to head through the storm to get the books fo rAgnes
 ## Cathy takes me through a safe route to the books
- - As you are  going down stream teh efemera
+ - As you are  going down stream the efemera
 ```
 This cannon ball once nealy killed me
 But surviviing it made me quite carefree